-CAUTION: not all configuration setting support dynamic reconfiguration.
-All configuration settings that appear in the STATIC section in the log file at server startup do not support dynamic reconfiguration.
+CAUTION: Not all configuration settings support dynamic reconfiguration.
+Not all configuration settings that appear in the STATIC section in the log file at server startup support dynamic reconfiguration.

-Instead of using a single configuration file, it is also possible to split configuration in multiple files.
-Multiple configuration files are specified using a coma separated list of file path or urls in the com.unblu.propertyoverlay System Property instead of a single value (see using configuration files).
+Instead of using a single configuration file, it is also possible to split configuration across multiple files.
+Multiple configuration files are specified using a coma separated list of file path or urls in the com.unblu.propertyoverlay System Property instead of a single value.
+(See using configuration files.)

 This example specifies two configuration files: http://configurationserver/unblu/unblu-configuration.com and /opt/unblu/unblu-configuration.properties.

-When using multiple configuration files, the ones that are defined later will always win over the ones defined earlier.
+When using multiple configuration files, the ones that are defined later will always take precedence over the ones defined earlier.

-In the example above this means that properties defined in /opt/unblu/unblu-configuration.properties will win over properties defined in http://configurationserver/unblu/unblu-configuration.properties.
+In the example above this means that properties defined in /opt/unblu/unblu-configuration.properties will take precedence over properties defined in http://configurationserver/unblu/unblu-configuration.properties.

 In addition to global configuration properties, unblu also provides a number of other scopes for configuration properties.
 Scoped configuration properties are only applied in a certain context, i.e. for a specific user or for a specific domain.